-If a provider can't support intensive outpatient program (IOP) groups but are able to do individual telehealth, are they able to bill?
+If a provider can't support intensive outpatient program (IOP) groups but is able to do individual telehealth, are they able to bill?
 Currently, IOP is all bundled together and can only bill for groups to do two individual sessions a month and random urine screens.

 MDH recognizes the financial burden placed on all Marylanders, not only providers, by this crisis.
 MDH and Centers for Medicare and Medicaid Services (CMS) have loosened the rules regarding telehealth and telephonic services so that many services may be provided through audio-only calls.
-MDH is reviewing whether other regulatory requirements may be waived, e.g., the minimal number of hours of service, or whether the provider may bill for a lower level of service than was authorized.
+MDH is reviewing whether other regulatory requirements may be waived, e.g., the minimum required hours of service, or whether the provider may bill for a lower level of service than was authorized.

-Does BHA have a preference with FaceTime or use of Zoom for HIPAA compliant practices?
+UPDATED Does BHA have a preference with FaceTime or use of Zoom for HIPAA compliant practices?

 The U.S. Department of Health and Human Services (HHS) announced, effective immediately, that it will exercise its enforcement discretion and will waive potential penalties for HIPAA violations against health care providers that serve patients through everyday communications technologies during the COVID-19 nationwide public health emergency.
 It would be preferable to use HIPAA and State compliant technology to the extent possible.
+However, HHS has made clear that this relaxation applies to non-public facing technology such as Skype, Zoom, Doxy, WhatsApp and similar apps, rather than public-facing applications such as FaceBook Live, Tic-Toc, and Snapchat, which can easily be shared to a broader audience.
+Specific guidance is available on the HHS website.